FalsePhilosopher/PPPwnWRT/README.md

 Current included PPPwn C++ release: Nightly 20240616(June 30 2024) which includes the IPV6 fix for the "cursed consoles"

+If installing for OpenWRT 23.05 or below follow the 23.05 install scripts below the 24.XX+ install scripts as 23.05 and below uses a different package manger.

 ### Install
 1. Place the [goldhen.bin](https://ko-fi.com/sistro/shop) from a goldhen v2.4b18.2 and up release on the root of a usb drive formatted in exfat or fat32
 2. Plug the USB drive into your PS4